-I commentate at some amazing venues & watch horse & rider compete XC at all levels from grass roots up to international level.
+I commentate at some amazing venues & watch horse & rider compete XC at all levels from grassroots up to international level.

 The highlight of my volunteering year is at the prestigious Ssangyong Blenheim Palace Horse Trials in September where I spend the week driving competitors, grooms & owners around the estate & fence judging one of the showpiece fences with Ben, my son, who volunteers through a scheme called YELA which promotes youth volunteering across equestrian sport.

-Proudest moment must be watching my son assist with the final horse inspection at Blenheim 4* in 2017.
+The proudest moment must be watching my son assist with the final horse inspection at Blenheim 4* in 2017.

 Things I won’t forget in a hurry – eliminating a former Olympian & knight of the realm for missing out a fence once at Barbury!